How to spot Newcastle disease, what to do if you suspect it and measures to prevent its spread.

 Humans aren’t normally affected, but people in direct contact with infected birds may develop a very short-term eye infection, which passes without treatment.

 The disease was last confirmed in Great Britain in 2006.

 Newcastle disease is a notifiable disease.
-That means if you suspect it you must tell your nearest Animal and Plant Health Agency (APHA) office immediately.
+That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
 Failure to do so is an offence.

 How to spot Newcastle disease

 As the disease develops affected birds may show some of the following signs:

 - respiratory distress such as gaping beak, coughing, sneezing, gurgling, rattling

 - nervous signs characterised by tremors and paralysis and twisting of the neck